Articles on: Transferring Notes

 And that's all there is to it!

-If you're still experiencing crashes after following these steps, please contact us using the email button below.
-Include as many details as possible about how your script was created and what PDF tools were used, and send us the script so we can investigate directly.
+⚠️ HEADS UP: If you're still experiencing crashes after following these steps, please use the "Send us an email" button at the bottom of this page.
+Include details about how your script was created and what PDF tools were used, and send us the script so we can investigate directly.

 What's Next